redswimmer/valorant-match-analysis/README.md

 - Round-by-round player performance
 - How loadouts affect player performance
+- Analyze Side Preference by looking at performance metrics for players when they are attackers or defenders
 - Round win predictions using random forest
 - Selecting the "best features" for round predictions